 Ellis Sylvester Chesbrough was the head of the commission assembled to investigate the state of sewerage in Boston.
 Born in Baltimore, Chesbrough (Figure 28) began his professional career as a surveyor and engineer with several railroad companies.
 In 1846, he was appointed chief engineer of the Western Division (Cochituate-Brookline) of Boston's new waterworks system, becoming commissioner of the city's water department in 1850.
 In 1851, he was named Boston's City Engineer.
 Chesbrough left Boston for Chicago in 1855, serving first as Chief Engineer there; he was appointed Chief Engineer of Chicago's new Board of Public Works in 1861 and Commissioner of Public works in 1879.
 In Chicago, Chesbrough was responsible for the design and construction of a bold, comprehensive, and integrated water and sewer system.
-Based on the interceptor model, Chicago boasted, "the premier sewerage system of the time, capturing the imagination of the public health and engineering communities..."6 In 1879, Chesbrough left office in Chicago "with a national reputation on urban water and sewer issues;"77 he continued work as a consultant on water systems https://www.asce.org/emplates/person-bio-detail.aspx?id=996.
+Based on the interceptor model, Chicago boasted, "the premier sewerage system of the time, capturing the imagination of the public health and engineering communities..."
+In 1879, Chesbrough left office in Chicago "with a national reputation on urban water and sewer issues;" he continued work as a consultant on water systems for Boston, Chattanooga, Des Moines, Dubuque, Memphis, New Haven, Peoria, Providence, New York, and Toronto.

-6 Martin V. Melosi, The Sanitary City: Environmental Services in urban American from Colonial Times to the Present (Pittsburgh: University of Pittsburgh Press, 2008), 65.
+&lt;sup>6 Martin V. Melosi, The Sanitary City: Environmental Services in Urban American from Colonial Times to the Present (Pittsburgh: University of Pittsburgh Press, 2008), 65.